Mainframework/HugstonOne/README.md

 # HugstonOne 1.0.8 Enterprise Edition

-**The free AI in A Box for all**
-Standalone with installer (exe, msi) and portable for windows.
+**The free AI in A Box for all** with installer (exe, msi) and portable for windows.